Fujiwo/Shos.LifeGame/README.md

 ### namespace Shos::LifeGame

-This program includes several optimizations to improve performance, such as multithreading and fast loops.
-These can be enabled or disabled through preprocessor directives (#define).
-For example, #define FAST enables fast loops, and #define MT enables multithreaded processing.
-Also, #define AREA enables optimization to track the area of active cells and reduce unnecessary calculations.
-These directives can be used to adjust the performance and resource usage of the program.

-Overall, this program provides various features and optimizations to efficiently simulate the &quot;Life Game&quot;.
-Each class and function is designed to serve a specific purpose.
-By understanding this program, you can gain a deep understanding of many important computer science concepts, such as game simulation, multithreaded processing, and performance optimization.

 - Random: A class for generating random numbers.
 It uses std::random_device and std::mt19937.
 - Size, Point, Rect: These are classes representing size, coordinates, and rectangles, respectively.
 They are used to manage the game field and the position of cells.
 - Utility: This class provides methods to perform actions on each point within a given rectangle.
 It is used to scan all cells.